Community Login

 All people live in God’s grace and deserve to thrive in peace and abundance.
 Our grants and partnerships are a powerful combination, helping communities everywhere understand, address and overcome challenges arising from wars, disasters, climate change, social injustices and historical inequities.

-These Sustainable Development Grants accompany international companion churches and organizations, and interchurch and ecumenical partners in development work in sectors including health, water, agriculture, food security, livelihoods, education, advocacy, disaster risk reduction and preparedness, peace and reconciliation, gender justice, and work with refugees and migrants.
-Also known as World Hunger Grants, they are available only for implementation outside the U.S. and its territories.
+These grants accompany international companion churches and organizations in their development work.
+Sectors include health, water, agriculture, food security, livelihoods, education, advocacy, disaster risk reduction and preparedness, peace and reconciliation, gender justice, work with refugees and migrants, and others.
+These grants were formally entitled "Sustainable Development Grants" and are also known as World Hunger grants.